2012-12-16

 Post Processing with HDR:

-You will need software to process an HDR photo.
+You will need software to process HDR photos.
 I use Corel's Paintshop Pro because the software is relatively inexpensive ($90).
 The remaining steps in this article reference that tool, but other software works similarly.

 Organization